nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 - Glen (Australia)
 - Merry (Japan)

 Please note that this is just the notes I took from the meetup, I didn't record my own contributions and in recording the contributions of others I may have missed or misunderstood some of their points.
-If I have used square brackets [for example], it is to provide commentary on what was written down, which may be my views of what was said or to clarify for the reader that there may have been something else that was missed .
+If I have used square brackets [for example], it is to provide commentary on what was written down, which may be my views of what was said or to clarify for the reader that there may have been something else that was missed.

 What are some Japanese Philosophers?
 Senno Rikio [not sure of spelling]